How good is your Customer Service? Is your data telling you that it’s good or is it your Customer Service Team or is it the customers themself?

 2. Customer Experience Metrics

 Customer Experience Metrics, as the name suggests, talks more about the customer experience and their sentiments while engaging with your brand.
-These metrics help bridge the gap between business intent and buyer intent.
+These metrics help bridge the gap between business intent and buyer intent based on sentiment analysis.
 It not only talks about the Customer Service but the overall performance of your product/service, how customers feel while engaging with your brand, and how loyal they are.
 That way you can focus your efforts in the best way possible to maximize business growth.

 A Complete List of Important Customer Service Metrics